 Equipment to overcome some of the difficulties you may have living at home can be loaned by Surrey County Council's Community Equipment Service if you have eligible needs.

 Complete our quick and easy to use online checklist to get an indication of whether you are likely to qualify for social care support.

 As well as providing you with information on the support you could access locally, the checklist will also help you decide whether to have a conversation with us to explore your needs further.

-Currently, Surrey's Community Equipment service provider is Millbrook Healthcare and the service operates Monday-Friday 8am-8pm.
+Surrey's Community Equipment service provider is Millbrook Healthcare.

 The Red Cross can loan wheelchairs and toilet aids, and some district and borough councils can also loan wheelchairs.
 Check with your local district or borough council to see if your council loans wheelchairs.
 Other providers can be found on Surrey Information Point.